Ellen Meade: Miss Dogpatch USA

 Following her reign as Miss Florida, Meade traveled to Arkansas to participate in the Miss Dogpatch USA pageant.
 She won the title of Miss Dogpatch USA and embarked on a year of travel around the country representing Dogpatch USA.

 It was in Arkansas where she also met her future husband, Craig Thomas, who, at the time, was the star of the Li'l Abner show in the Dogpatch USA themepark.

 Professional life

 Meade attended Manatee Junior College and went on to become a pageant coach.
-Meade has mentored many pageant contestants, who have gone on to win national, state and local titles.
-She currently produces, directs and emcees the Manatee County annual pageant as well as several other smaller pageants and serves as a pageant judge throughout the nation.
+Meade mentored many pageant contestants, who went on to win national, state and local titles.
+She also produced, directed and emceed the Manatee County annual pageant as well as several other smaller pageants and served as a pageant judge throughout the nation.

-Meade is the owner and director of Ellen Meade Studios and School of Creative Learning in Bradenton, Florida.
+Meade was the owner and director of Ellen Meade Studios and School of Creative Learning in Bradenton, Florida.

 Family

 Bruce Meade, Ellen Meade's older brother, was inducted into the Independent Softball Association Hall of Fame in the Male Player Category in Fort Myers Beach, Florida.
 He has also been named to the All-World Tournament Team seven times.
 During his career, Bruce Meade appeared in nine ISA Super Major World Tournaments and three Senior World Tournaments.